IoTCrawler/Framework/docs/source/metadata-repository/metadata-repository-api.rst

 MetaData REST API
 =================
 This section shows the basic entity requests used in the REST API of the MetaData Repository.
-For a detail explanation, please look the ETSI spec.
+For a detail explanation, please look the ETSI spec (https://www.etsi.org/deliver/etsi_gs/CIM/001_099/004/01.01.02_60/gs_cim004v010102p.pdf).

 .. contents:: Table of contents
    :local: